inrialearninglab/ai4t/docs/O1-Mooc/general-presentation/0-1-what-does-this-training-offer-us/0-1-1-1-why-this-training.en.md

 ---
-title: Why this Mooc?
+title: Why this Training?
 description:
 ---
-# Why this Mooc?
+# Why this Training?

 This self-directed online training, - also named "the Mooc", is part of the training designed and created for European teachers and school leaders to investigate, experiment and question themselves about the use of AI in Education.